BIATeam/BIADocs/docs/50-BestPractices/40-Front Style Guide/40-CustomizePrimeNGTheme.md

 Rename those files with a MD5 Hash of each files with this site: <a href="https://emn178.github.io/online-tools/md5_checksum.html">md5 checksum</a>.

-And change the Angular/src/index.html and index.prod.html to use thoses new files.
+And change the Angular/src/index.html and index.prod.html to use those new files.